sustainablepace/event-storming-tech-talk/readme.md

 ![50000 Orange Stickies Later](50000-orange-stickies-later-04.jpg)

 - Understand the problem domain
-- Knowledge distribution
+- "Is the problem they want solved the problem that needs to be solved?"
-- "If only we had asked Bob"
+- "If only we had asked Bob..."
 - Scrum doesn't help

 ### Rashomon effect